OneshotGH/supremacy/README.md

 It's 90% a skeet paste, and the source should be good for people to learn from.

 Another thing is, people were literally trying to sell this source, and sell cheats based from this.
 If you do that, you're basically scamming people, don't do that, thanks.

+NOTE: Compile in Release x86 -- some morons need this information.